rhysd/vim-optparse/README.md

 "     --foo        : description of foo
 "     --[no-]bar   : description of bar, deniable
-"     --baz, -b    : description of baz, has short option "
+"     --baz, -b    : description of baz, has short option "     --qux        : description of qux, defaults to "aaa" (DEFAULT: 'aaa') "
 " => {
 "      '__count__' : 0,